Car Insurance Quotes Without Personal Information

 When you’re searching for car insurance, you want to get as much information as you can before you make your selection.
 But that doesn’t mean you have to talk to an insurance agent at every agency - or give out sensitive information to everyone who asks for it.
 Fortunately, there’s a quick, simple solution: With OnlineAutoInsurance.com, you can get an anonymous car insurance quote from multiple insurance companies without leaving your house - and without handing over much personal information.

-A lot of companies want to run credit checks before they tell you your insurance rate.
-You have a right to feel nervous about sending out your social security number to get a quote.
+A lot of companies want to run credit checks before they tell you your car insurance rate.
+You have a right to feel nervous about sending out your social security number to get a an auto insurance quote.
 Cybercriminals are ambitiously expanding the ways they commit identity theft, and the more databases your information is stored in, the more likely you will become a target.
 Identity theft can ravage your credit score, which in turn can increase your car insurance premium.
 It can also make buying a new car more difficult, so if you ever need to replace your vehicle, your options will be limited.

 Whether you’re looking for minimum coverage or comprehensive and collision coverage, you can find the protection you need without the added worry.
 Once you fill out our minimal form, you can instantly compare online auto insurance rates from several insurance companies.
 Just choose a company that works for you and sign up in minutes.
 Depending on your state’s laws, you might be able to provide proof of insurance instantly.

 Auto insurance companies craft your insurance policy to reflect the risk of insuring you, which is why everyone has their own unique auto insurance rate.
-After all, an insurance company wants to keep whatever you pay them for your auto insurance policy - not spend it to repair damages after a collision.
+After all, an auto insurance company wants to keep whatever you pay them for your auto insurance policy - not spend it to repair damages after a collision.
 That means they're making a complex judgment about how risky a driver you are.
 If you're a high-risk driver (e.g. if you just got your driver's license), a car insurance carrier will charge you a higher insurance cost to be sure they still profit from your business.
 In other words, the auto insurance quotes you receive are a reflection of your personal collision risk.
 An insurance company's questions are an effort to size up this risk.

 Does that mean you should just hand over the personal information car insurance agents ask for?
 Not at all.
 Some insurance companies ask highly sensitive questions about your assets, income, family situation, social security details, and more.
 Why answer these sensitive questions when other car insurance companies are happy to insure you with far less personal information?
-With Online Auto Insurance, it’s simple to compare car insurance from multiple insurers with a bare minimum of personal information - and find the cheapest car insurance available in minutes.
+With Online Auto Insurance, it’s simple to compare car insurance from multiple insurers with a bare minimum of personal information - and find the cheapest and most affordable car insurance available in minutes.
 Getting quotes online is the easiest way to keep your auto insurance rates low and make the hunt for cheap car insurance stress-free - whether you're looking for collision coverage and liability coverage or personal injury protection, underinsured motorist coverage, or simple roadside assistance.

 We protect your privacy